KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/3radioselection.md

 How can we change our `getElementById` to use `querySelector` instead?
 Can we use `getElementById` to retrieve the text in the `<h1>`?
 Feel free to talk it out with your mentor.
 They love acting as a sounding board!
    {% endhint %}

 1. Time to get the selected drink!
 This time, the CSS selector string is a little more specific.
-In Atom, change the CSS selector string for your `querySelector` to `input[type="radio"]:checked`.
+In Atom, change the CSS selector string for your `querySelector` to `'input[type="radio"]:checked'`.

    {% hint style='info' %}
 Let's walk through this CSS selector string.
 The radio buttons are `<input>` elements with the **attribute** `type="radio"`.
 Selectors use square brackets `[]` for attributes.
 Then we only want the selected radio button, which uses the pseudo-class `checked`.
 Selectors use colons `:` for pseudo-classes.